curl/trurl/README.md

 cc   trurl.o  -lcurl -o trurl
 ```

-Note that development files of libcurl (e.g. `libcurl4-openssl-dev` or `libcurl4-gnutls-dev`) are
+Note that development files of libcurl (e.g. `libcurl4-openssl-dev` or
-needed for compilation.
+`libcurl4-gnutls-dev`) are needed for compilation.
+Requries libcurl version
+7.62.0 or newer.